What Is a High Risk Merchant Account?

 What Is a High Risk Business?

 The term “high risk business” is used by financial institutions to refer to companies that pose an elevated level of potential financial risk or liability.
 While it carries a negative connotation, it doesn’t necessarily mean the company itself is problematic.
-This label applies due to the type of industry, products/services offered, sales methods, or customer base.
-Often the policies used by banks and traditional processors simply haven’t evolved to accommodate more modern business models and industries.

 Why Is Risk Important for Banks?